Brampton Assembly

 Brampton Assembly Plant is a Stellantis Canada automobile factory located at 2000 Williams Parkway East Brampton, Ontario, Canada.
-Originally built by American Motors Corporation (AMC) for US$260 million, in the Bramalea area of Brampton, the manufacturing plant was specially designed for building the Eagle Premier.
+Originally built by American Motors Corporation (AMC) for US$260 million, in the Bramalea, Ontario area of Brampton, the manufacturing plant was specially designed for building the Eagle Premier.
 Its role since has primarily been to assemble full-sized Chrysler products.

 It was originally opened as the "Bramalea Assembly" under American Motors.
 At the time, AMC had another, older, facility in Brampton that was known as "Brampton Assembly" which was located at Kennedy Road and Steeles Avenue.
 It had been built and operated from 1961 until 1992 under American Motors and later Chrysler, assembling American Motors and Jeep vehicles.
 After the older facility was shut down and sold off for warehouse use in 1992, Chrysler renamed the newer Bramalea Assembly to the Brampton Assembly.

 History

 American Motors

-In June 1984, American Motors (AMC) established an agreement with the governments of Ontario and Canada to build a new assembly plant.
+In June 1984, American Motors Corporation (AMC) established an agreement with the governments of Ontario and Canada to build a new assembly plant.
 Both the national and provincial governments loaned AMC each to build the facility.
 The agreement also included a royalty to the government equal to 1% of the sales price of every vehicle produced at the facility.